 - How did you get introduced to Python?

-- What is happening in the background?
+- What is the workflow for running a scan?

 Keep In Touch